Preah Khan Reach: Etymology

-Legend: the Sword of the Gods
+Legend

 The Preah Khan Reach is both a historical and legendary sword, which at a certain point, was considered to be a living and magical object.
 In the 19th century, King Norodom of Cambodia believed that the sword had been made by Vishvakarma.
 According to another belief, the sword was made by the gods Shiva and Vishnu at the request of another god, Indra which explains why the sword represents the trimurti, Shiva circled by Indra and Vishnu: together, the blade, handle and the sheath form a tryptic reminiscent of the yoni-lingam structure.

 History

-Origin: transmitting the royal power from Jayavarman II to Jayavarman III

 The furthest historical reference that one can find about Preah Khan Reach dates back to the reign of Jayavarman II (~802-850 A.D.).
 Jayavarman II left a Royal Sacred Sword – Preah Khan Reach – and a palladium as a royal heritage to his son Jayavardhana who reigned from 850 to 877 A.D. under the name Jayavarman III.
 Whether this sword is the same as the one that one present in the Royal Palace of Phnom Penh until 1970 is a matter of discussion, but according to some eye-witnesses of the 1960s, its appearance gives small hint of such antiquity.

 While some have questioned whether the complex of temples of Preah Khan which bears the same name had been built under the reign of Jayavarman VII to host the royal sword, it is certain that the Preah Khan Reach was an object of veneration all through the history of the Khmer Empire.

 The Preah Khan Reach was the sign of legitimacy of the ruling monarch.
 Thus, though Indravarman III (1295-1307 A.D.), who succeeded Jayavarman VIII (1243-1295 A.D.), was not of royal blood, his claim to the throne was accepted when the king's daughter, who was his lover, stole the Preah Khan Reach and handed it to him.